 Naples is always alive.
 Even on a hot, sticky day during Ferragosto when the city is almost empty, there’s still an energy in the air.
 In the evening, you’ll see Neapolitans sitting at an outdoor terrace, drinking beer or an Aperol Spritz, smoking cigarettes and catching up with friends.

-Nearby an old woman shuffles along a narrow alleyways where light is barely coming in from the tall apartment buildings above.
+Nearby an old woman shuffles along a narrow alleyway where light is barely coming in from the tall apartment buildings above.
 She’s just come from the market carrying a bag with passata and fresh vegetables.
 Another woman is undoubtedly either hanging laundry or sweeping the balcony above.
 Everyone is sweating from the heat and humidity.

 All the while, Vesuvius’s ever present veil looms in the distance.
 I was told there’s a saying Neapolitans use after saying “See you tomorrow” that translates to “God willing.”
 As in, “I’ll see you tomorrow if this volcano doesn’t take us all out in the night.”